-Movement problems are very common in anxiety.
-Anxiety and stress cause many different changes in the body, and one of the symptoms of these changes is known as "tremor."
+Alterations in movement can be prominent when suffering from anxiety.
+Anxiety and/or stress can result in various changes in the body, and one of these symptoms is known as a tremor.

-Tremor technically refers to any type of shaking or involuntary rhythmic muscle movement.
-There is actually more than one type of tremor with anxiety, and often anxiety amplifies other conditions that may lead to problems with tremor as well.
+“Tremor” technically refers to any type of shaking or involuntary rhythmic muscle movement.
+There are multiple types of tremor associated with anxiety, and often anxiety amplifies other medical conditions that may cause tremor issues already.

 Types and Causes of Tremors

 Tremor associated anxiety can be very disruptive and cause a considerable amount of stress.
 In other cases, the shaking is fairly mild.
 Another common symptom is the anxiety “shake” that can occur with or without an anxiety disorder.
 Other symptoms that are much less common involve muscle twitching such as:

 - Arm or leg spasms.